johnbillion/wp-crontrol/docs/docs/how-to-use.md

 WP Crontrol enables you to take control of the cron events on your WordPress website.
 From the admin screens you can:

-* View all cron events along with their arguments, recurrence, callback functions, and when they are next due.
+* View all cron events along with their arguments, schedule, callback functions, and when they are next due.
 * Edit, delete, pause, resume, and immediately run cron events.
 * Add new cron events.
 * Bulk delete cron events.